-Any party may request that a short hearing, not requiring the introduction of evidence, be conducted by telephone conference call or that the party be allowed to participate in the hearing by telephone.
+Any party may request that a short uncontested hearing, not requiring the introduction of evidence, be conducted by telephone conference call or that the party be allowed to participate in the hearing by telephone.
 The requesting party shall make the request in writing to the Court with notice to all other parties.
 Any party objecting should notify the Court.
-At the discretion of the Judge, a court reporter or recording device may be provided by the Court during these calls.
-A request by an attorney for such arrangement must be made in advance.
-A Judge may, at anytime, determine that a hearing by telephone is not sufficient and may require a hearing in court upon notice to all parties.
+If a party would like a telephonic hearing to be recorded, the party should communicate that request to the Court in advance.
+A Judge may, at anytime, determine that a hearing by telephone is not sufficient and may require a hearing in Court upon notice to all parties.